-Lacey focuses her practice in the Energy industry.
+Lacey focuses her practice on the Texas energy industry.
 Prior to joining the firm, she served as in-house corporate and regulatory counsel for a private wind energy development company.
-There, she was responsible for the full range of legal issues related to the organization's business activities, including purchase, generation, sale and transmission of power assets, and other commercial, compliance and real property rights matters.
+There, she was responsible for the full range of legal issues related to the organization's business activities, including purchase, generation, sale and transmission of power assets, and other commercial, compliance, and real property rights matters.
 During her tenure, Lacey was integral in the closing of several multimillion-dollar projects including Spinning Spur II and Spinning Spur III in conjunction with EDF Renewable Energy.
 Additionally, Lacey served as a Southwest Power Pool (SPP) and Electric Reliability Council of Texas (ERCOT) regulatory member representative.

 Currently, Lacey applies her experience in interpreting and complying with the complex regulatory requirements that govern generators and utilities' operations within the Public Utility Commission of Texas (PUCT) and Electric Reliability Council of Texas (ERCOT).
 Lacey's experience includes a broad array of project and finance transactions for solar and wind power generation and other energy-related projects.
 She assists clients in navigating all aspects of the tax equity investment process including review and negotiation of interconnection agreements, ECCA and LLCA transaction documents, ERCOT and PUCT regulatory permits, interconnection studies, power purchase agreements, and PURA 39.158 filings.
 Lacey's combination of both in-house and firm experience gives her a unique perspective when representing and understanding client's unique needs and deadlines.